ARTICLE

 The technological developments of the 1950s and 1960s made it easier and faster for meteorologists to observe and predict weather systems on a massive scale.
 During the 1950s, computers created the first models of atmospheric conditions by running hundreds of data points through complex equations.
 These models were able to predict large-scale weather, such as the series of high- and low-pressure systems that circle our planet.

 TIROS I, the first meteorological satellite, provided the first accurate weather forecast from space in 1962.
 The success of TIROS I prompted the creation of more sophisticated satellites.
-Their ability to collect and transmit data with extreme accuracy and speed has made them indispensable to meteorologists.
-Advanced satellites and the computers that process their data are the primary tools used in meteorology today.
+Their ability to collect and transmit data with extreme accuracy and speed has made them to meteorologists.
+Advanced satellites and the computers that process their data are the tools used in meteorology today.

 Meteorology Today